score-json/nlohmann_json/docs/mkdocs/docs/api/basic_json/back.md

 !!! info "Precondition"

     The array or object must not be empty.
-Calling `back` on an empty array or object yields undefined behavior.
+Calling `back` on an empty array or object yields undefined behaviour.

 ## Examples